The following is a high-level overview of the process of selling your software on Cloud Marketplace:

 Create a Google Cloud project, which you use to host all the components of your products.
 Depending on what you're offering, follow the guidelines in these sections:

-Complete a Project Info form, provided by the Google Cloud Marketplace team.
-This enables access to Partner Portal, where you create and manage your product listing.
+Complete a Project Info form, provided by the Cloud Marketplace team.
+This enables access to Producer Portal, where you create and manage your product listing.

-Add your pricing model in Partner Portal.
+Add your pricing model in Producer Portal.
 The pricing model takes up to two weeks to approve, so we recommend starting the process as early as possible.

 - Offering Kubernetes apps